What is the FSMA PSR rule?

 Tory Heisner, Produce Safety Program Specialist

-Tory Heisner Hello, I’m Tory Heisner, the Produce Safety Program Specialist for the Nebraska Department of Agriculture.
-I earned my B.A. in Biology from the University of Nebraska at Omaha, and I’m passionate about ensuring public safety while supporting the agricultural community across Nebraska.
-I work closely with producers to help them understand and comply with the Produce Safety Rule (PSR) and other relevant regulations.
+Hi, I’m Tory Heisner, the Produce Safety Program Specialist for the Nebraska Department of Agriculture.
+I hold a B.A. in Biology from the University of Nebraska at Omaha and am dedicated to supporting Nebraska’s agricultural community while ensuring public safety.
+I work with produce growers to help them comply with the Produce Safety Rule (PSR) and related regulations.

 Jennifer Loeffler, Inspector